This plant was named for the famous British salvia collector and author. Yeo is pronounced ‘yo’ as in Yeomen of the Guard!

 It can be grown from cuttings but could be difficult in hot and wet conditions, otherwise try taking rooted pieces.

 There are a few other purple and magenta microphylla type salvias – Navajo purple, muelleri that are somewhat similar.
 There is also ‘Superior Purple’ which is a darker version of ‘Christine Yeo’.
+I have lost Superior Purple.
 Seeds will not necessarily be true to the parent.